Dominion Energy's (D) CEO Tom Farrell on Q1 2020 Results - Earnings Call Transcript

 Yes.
 I think that’s fair.
 That will come with the roll forward, but we're outlining here spending plans that are large, but over a 15 year time period.
 So when it comes to financing, we're going to continue our process of giving that one year and sometimes multiple years in advance.
 There's no change in the near term.
 Certainly no change this year, but we'll revisit what the financing mix will be kind of across the board as we do a more holistic update.

-I would note, though, for the avoidance of doubt that for these programs, we've talked about under the VCEA, all the financing will be at DEV, so if that's called legal entity.
+I would note, though, for the avoidance of doubt that for these programs, we've talked about under the VCEA, all the financing will be at DEV, so a VEPCO legal entity.
 So we're not considering project financings or other things like that.
 It will be a mix of regular way of financing at VEPCO.
 But more to come when we provide more holistic updates.

 Steve Fleishman